Dimension transformation formula for conformal maps into the complement of an SLE curve: Proofs

 By the LQG coordinate change formula and since $\eta$ is parameterized by $\gamma$-quantum length with respect to $h$, for each $a > 0$ it is a.s.\ the case that \eqb \wh Y^a = \eta^{-1} (g_{U,a}(Y)) - C \eqe where $C \geq 0$ is a random constant.
 In particular $\dim_{\mcl H} \wh Y^a = \dim_{\mcl H} \eta^{-1} (g_{U,a}(Y))$ a.s., so by Theorem~\ref{thm-length-kpz} and the absolute continuity considerations of the preceding paragraph, for each fixed $b>0$, it is a.s.\ the case that \eqbn \dim_{\mcl H} g_{U,bA}(Y) = \left(1 + \frac{\gamma^2}{4} \right) \dim_{\mcl H} \wh Y^{bA} - \frac{\gamma^2}{8} ( \dim_{\mcl H} \wh Y^{bA} )^2. \eqen This implies that a.s.\ \eqb \dim_{\mcl H} g_{U,a}(Y) = \left(1 + \frac{\gamma^2}{4} \right) \dim_{\mcl H} \wh Y^{a} - \frac{\gamma^2}{8} ( \dim_{\mcl H} \wh Y^{a} )^2, \quad \text{for Lebesgue a.e.\ $a > 0$. } \eqe By~\cite[Theorem~4.1]{rhodes-vargas-log-kpz} and the above absolute continuity considerations, for each fixed $b > 0$ it is a.s.\ the case that \eqbn \dim_{\mcl H} Y = \Psi_\gamma\left( \dim_{\mcl H} \wh Y^{bA } \right) , \eqen with $\Psi_\gamma$ as in~\eqref{eqn-kpz-function}.
 Therefore, a.s.\ \eqb \dim_{\mcl H} Y = \Psi_\gamma\left( \dim_{\mcl H} \wh Y^{a } \right) \quad \text{for Lebesgue a.e.\ $a > 0$. } \eqe Since there are only countably many possible choices of $U\in\mcl U$, combining~\eqref{eqn-apply-length-kpz} and~\eqref{eqn-conf-dim0} yields the statement of the theorem in the whole-plane case when $\kappa \in (0,4)$.

-When $\kappa \in (0,4)$, the statement in the chordal case is proven via the same argument, except that we start with a $2 \gamma + 2Q -\frac{1}{\gamma} (\rho^L + \rho^R-4)$-quantum wedge (weight $\rho^L + \rho^R -4$) parameterized by a distribution $h$ on $\BB H$ and apply~\cite[Theorem~1.9]{wedges} instead of~\cite[Theorem~1.12]{wedges}.
-In the case when the parameter of the wedge is in $(Q,Q+\gamma/2)$ (so that it consists of a string of beads) we take $h$ to be the distribution with parameterizes a single bead of this wedge.
+When $\kappa \in (0,4)$, the statement in the chordal case is proven via the same argument, except that we start with a $2 \gamma + 2Q -\frac{1}{\gamma} (\rho^L + \rho^R-4)$-quantum wedge (equivalently, a quantum wedge of weight $\rho^L + \rho^R -4$) parameterized by a distribution $h$ on $\BB H$ and apply~\cite[Theorem~1.2]{wedges} instead of~\cite[Theorem~1.5]{wedges}.
+In the case when the parameter of the wedge is in $(Q,Q+\gamma/2)$ (so that it consists of a string of beads) we take $h$ to be the distribution corresponding to a single bead of this wedge.

 When $\kappa \in (4,8)$, we set $\gamma = 4/\sqrt\kappa$ instead of $\gamma = \sqrt\kappa$.
-The whole-plane (resp.\ chordal) case is treated using a similar argument to the one above except that we start with a $\big( Q - \frac{\gamma}{8} (\rho + 2) \big)$-quantum cone (resp.\ a $\big( \frac{4}{\gamma} - \frac{\gamma }{4}(\rho^L + \rho^R) \big)$-quantum wedge, or a single bead of such a wedge in the beaded case) and apply~\cite[Theorem~1.18]{wedges} (resp.~\cite[Theorem~1.17]{wedges}).
+The whole-plane (resp.\ chordal) case is treated using a similar argument to the one above except that we start with a $\big( Q - \frac{\gamma}{8} (\rho + 2) \big)$-quantum cone (resp.\ a $\big( \frac{4}{\gamma} - \frac{\gamma }{4}(\rho^L + \rho^R) \big)$-quantum wedge, or a single bead of such a wedge in the beaded case) and apply~\cite[Theorem~1.17]{wedges} (resp.~\cite[Theorem~1.16]{wedges}).
 Here we note that $\Phi_\kappa = \Phi_{16/\kappa}$ and that by SLE duality~\cite{zhan-duality1,zhan-duality2,dubedat-duality,ig1,ig4}, $\bdy U \cap \eta$ is an SLE$_{16/\kappa}$-type curve, so we can apply Theorem~\ref{thm-length-kpz} in essentially the same manner as in the case when $\kappa \in (0,4)$.
 See the proof of Theorem~\ref{thm-uniform-dim-time} for a similar argument. \end{proof}